Connect with a certified trainer for free

 What causes Jersey Finger?

-This injury is called “jersey finger” because it commonly occurs during contact sports when a player grabs an opponent’s jersey.
-When the opponent forces the jersey away, the player’s tendon gets torn.
-It is most common in these sports:
+The injury is called “jersey finger” because it commonly occurs during sports when an athlete grabs an opponent’s jersey, and the opponent’s sudden pull forces the tendon to tear.

 • Football